-The national averages for 30-year fixed and 15-year fixed refinances both tapered off.
-Meanwhile, the average rate on 10-year fixed refis also were down.
+The average rates for 30-year fixed and 15-year fixed refinances both slid down.
+The average rate on 10-year fixed refis, meanwhile, also trended down.

 30-year fixed refinance

-The average 30-year fixed-refinance rate is 4.70 percent, down 7 basis points compared with a week ago.
-A month ago, the average rate on a 30-year fixed refinance was higher, at 4.80 percent.
+The average 30-year fixed-refinance rate is 4.40 percent, down 4 basis points from a week ago.
+A month ago, the average rate on a 30-year fixed refinance was lower, at 4.39 percent.

 15-year fixed refinance

-Monthly payments on a 15-year fixed refinance at that rate will cost around $738 per $100,000 borrowed.
-That’s clearly much higher than the monthly payment would be on a 30-year mortgage at that rate, but it comes with some big advantages: You’ll come out thousands of dollars ahead over the life of the loan in total interest paid and build equity much more quickly.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $730 per $100,000 borrowed.
+That may put more pressure on your monthly budget than a 30-year mortgage would, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more quickly.

 10-year fixed refinance

-The average rate for a 10-year fixed-refinance loan is 3.89 percent, down 8 basis points over the last seven days.
+The average rate for a 10-year fixed-refinance loan is 3.69 percent, down 6 basis points over the last week.

-Monthly payments on a 10-year fixed-rate refi at 3.89 percent would cost $1,011.03 per month for every $100,000 you borrow.
-If you can manage that big monthly payment, you’ll enjoy even more interest cost savings than you would with a 15-year term.
+Monthly payments on a 10-year fixed-rate refi at 3.69 percent would cost $1,000.61 per month for every $100,000 you borrow.
+That’s a lot more than the monthly payment on even a 15-year refinance, but in return you’ll pay even less in interest than you would with a 15-year term.

 Where rates are headed